noejunior792/hdl-ai-proteus/README.md

-# ALU AI Proteus
+# HDL AI Proteus

-ALU AI Proteus is a powerful tool that leverages artificial intelligence to generate hardware description language (HDL) code from natural language prompts.
+HDL AI Proteus is a powerful tool that leverages artificial intelligence to generate hardware description language (HDL) code from natural language prompts.
 It automates the entire process from design to simulation-ready project files for Proteus.
 This project is ideal for students, hobbyists, and engineers who want to quickly prototype and test digital logic designs.

 ## Features